apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>toolConfigSecretName is the name of the secret containing the configuration for the access tool.</p>
+<p>Represents the name of the secret that contains the configuration for the tool.</p>
 </td>
 </tr>
 <tr>